Who can participate in a clinical trials?

 Should I participate?

-Participating in a clinical study is voluntary.
+Participating in a clinical trial is voluntary.
 Some of the reasons for considering joining a clinical study could be:

 - Getting access to the latest treatments specialized for your condition at no cost